geekuillaume/node-speex-resampler/Readme.md

 # Speex Resampler

-This lib exposes the [Speex resampler](https://speex.org/docs/manual/speex-manual/node7.html) to NodeJS.
-It uses N-API, cmake and node-addon-api.
+This lib exposes the [Speex resampler](https://speex.org/docs/manual/speex-manual/node7.html) to Javascript with WebAssembly.
+It doesn't have any dependancy and support NodeJS or a WebContext.
+Typescript typings are also provided.

 From speex creator, the design goals of the resampler are:
 - Very fast algorithm